bcc-code/bcc-decision-records/docs/Current/primary-cloud-for-web-applications.md

 ## Assessment
 Intuitively an organization of our size and complexity should only use **one** cloud.
 However, since we already are spread accross two clouds and a range of technologies, the best solution becomes somewhat less clear cut.

 Specifically for end-user / high volume web applications, GCP is an appealing platform due to it's robust and secure nature.
-In addition, having applications that "talk" together in the same cloud is good for tracing, latency etc.
+In addition, having applications that "talk" together in the same cloud is good for tracing, latency etc. However, Azure has more advanced admin tooling and a better overview of costs and resources.

 In general, the knowlege gained in one cloud, can be transferred to another (at a high level).
 Keeping the same "types" of applications in the same cloud could be beneficial for reuse of more specific knowledge.